-In 1959, a TV series aired in America that was quite unlike anything else airing at that time.
-This series tackled the big issues of the day.
-Issues such as racism, individuality and conformity, hatred and war.
+In 1959 a new Science Fiction TV series aired.
+This new series was quite unlike anything else airing at that time.
+The series bravely tackled the big issues of the day; issues such as racism, fear of others, individuality, conformity, hatred and war.
+These often controversial issues and topics were able to get on the air via this series in the guise of Sci-Fi.

-The series also looked at what it even means to be human.
-It was scary, moving, shocking, powerful and very thought provoking.
-The series stands up very well when viewed today and more than retains its impact and ability to make the audience think.
+The series also examined what it even means to be human.
+The series reflected the unpleasant truth about the horrific things that humanity is capable of.
+The series is scary, moving, shocking, powerful and very thought provoking.
+The series stands up very well when viewed today, and not only that, but it more than retains its impact and ability to make the audience think.
 That series is The Twilight Zone.

 “You unlock this door with the key of imagination.
 Beyond it is another dimension – a dimension of sound, a dimension of sight, a dimension of mind.
 You’re moving into a land of both shadow and substance, of things and ideas.
 You’ve just crossed over into The Twilight Zone!”
 Rod Serling’s opening narration for seasons 4 and 5.